tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 An important and often overlooked step in achieving cryptographic agility is maintaining a cryptographic inventory.
 Modern software stacks incorporate cryptography in numerous places, making it challenging to identify all instances.
 Therefore, cryptographic agility and inventory management take two major forms: First, application developers responsible for software maintenance should actively search for instances of hard-coded cryptographic algorithms within applications.
 When possible, they should design the choice of algorithm to be dynamic, based on application configuration.
 Second, administrators, policy officers, and compliance teams should take note of any instances where an application exposes cryptographic configurations.
 These instances should be managed either through organization-wide written cryptographic policies or automated cryptographic policy systems.

 Numerous commercial solutions are available for both detecting hard-coded cryptographic algorithms in source code and compiled binaries, as well as providing cryptographic policy management control planes for enterprise and production environments.

+## Jurisdictional Fragmentation

+Another potential application of hybrids bears mentioning, even though it is not directly PQC-related.
+That is using hybrids to navigate inter-jurisdictional cryptographic connections.
+Traditional cryptography is already fragmented by jurisdiction: consider that while most jurisdictions support Elliptic Curve Diffie-Hellman, those in the United States will prefer the NIST curves while those in Germany will prefer the Brainpool curves.
+China, Russia, and other jurisdictions have their own national cryptography standards.
+This situation of fragmented global cryptography standards is unlikely to improve with PQC.
+If "and" mode hybrids become standardized for the reasons mentioned above, then one could imagine leveraging them to create "ciphersuites" in which a single cryptographic operation simultaneously satisfies the cryptographic requirements of both endpoints.

 ## Hybrid Key Exchange and Signatures: Bridging the Gap Between Post-Quantum and Traditional Cryptography